kovalen1618/snapshot-testing/README.md

-# JEST Learning Part 2
+# Jest Learning Part 2: Snapshot-Testing

 A small app to learn about snapshot testing straight from the team at Meta using this [documentation](https://jestjs.io/docs/tutorial-react).